• Skip to primary navigation

 What is a Hugo Spritz?

-Early versions of the cocktail used lemon balm syrup, but that was replaced by elderflower syrup, and later St. Germain elderflower liqueur.
-The name was originally called an Otto Spritz, but later changed to Hugo Spritz.
+Early versions of the original recipe used lemon balm syrup, but that was replaced by elderflower syrup, and later St. Germain elderflower liqueur.
+Also, there doesn’t seem to be any reason for the cocktail’s name – the original name was Otto Spritz but later changed to Hugo Spritz.

 Ingredient Notes